nonusx/nonusx/README.md

 # I'm not from sky town studio.:bug:
-# This user is only for my personal learning
+# This user is only for my personal learning!☺